Types of Degrees Surveying Majors Are Getting

 Online Surveying Programs

-In 2018-2019, 112 schools offered a surveying program of some type.
+In the 2019-2020 academic year, 99 schools offered some type of surveying technology/surveying program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|